naranjii/bento/README.md

-This is Lorem Ipsum... bento python cli integrated program for requesting api scans for malware files | uris ... std std
+This is Lorem Ipsum... bento python cli integratie program for requesting api scans for malware files | uris ... std std